carlosgag/java/java-exercise/README.md

         + Consumer Secret: `FTz2KcP1y3pcLw0XXMX5Jy3GTobqUweITIFy4QefullmpPnKm4`
     * The app name will be `java-exercise`
     * You will need to login with Twitter
+DONE
 + Filter messages that track on "bieber"
+DONE
-+ Retrieve the incoming messages for 30 seconds or up to 100 messages, whichever comes first
++ Retrieve the incoming messages for 30 seconds or up to 100 messages, whichever comes first DONE
-+ Your application should return the messages grouped by user (users sorted chronologically, ascending)
++ Your application should return the messages grouped by user (users sorted chronologically, ascending) DONE
-+ The messages per user should also be sorted chronologically, ascending
++ The messages per user should also be sorted chronologically, ascending DONE
 + For each message, we will need the following:
     * The message ID
     * The creation date of the message as epoch value
     * The text of the message
     * The author of the message
+DONE
 + For each author, we will need the following:
     * The user ID
     * The creation date of the user as epoch value
     * The name of the user
     * The screen name of the user
+DONE
-+ All the above infomation is provided in either SDTOUT or a log file
++ All the above infomation is provided in either SDTOUT or a log file DONE
-+ You are free to choose the output format, provided that it makes it easy to parse and process by a machine
++ You are free to choose the output format, provided that it makes it easy to parse and process by a machine DONE

 ### __Bonus points for:__ ###